optimizely/go-sdk-c-wrapper/README.md

 ## Credits

-This software is used with additional code that is separately downloaded by you.
-These components are subject to their own license terms which you should review carefully.
+This software is built with the following software.

-Golang (c) 2009 The Go Authors License https://github.com/golang/go
+* Golang (c) 2009 The Go Authors License, [BSD 3-Clause](https://golang.org/LICENSE)